UA

 Valeriia Zolotarova

-graduated from Taras Shevchenko National University with a Master's degree in journalism.
+Graduated from Taras Shevchenko National University with a Master's degree in journalism.

 Oleksandr Hrynenko

-graduated from Vadym Hetman Kyiv National University of Economics and Wyższa Szkoła Humanitas
+Graduated from Vadym Hetman Kyiv National University of Economics and Wyższa Szkoła Humanitas

 Yuliia Denysiuk

-graduated from the V. N. Karazin Kharkiv National University with a Master's degree in sociology.
+Graduated from the V. N. Karazin Kharkiv National University with a Master's degree in sociology.

 Sofia Kvitka